EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 | --- | --- |
 | ![image](https://user-images.githubusercontent.com/84528674/119172090-77be7100-ba33-11eb-9f81-30a2d94042f2.png) | ![image](https://user-images.githubusercontent.com/84528674/119172125-82790600-ba33-11eb-8814-2f9bfb417c92.png) |

 Note that some supports in the mass saving cutouts could not be removed.
 This is non-critical, and the solution is to include a raft layer or inverting the print orientation.
-After removing from the bed, the side piece may have a slight bend.
+After removing it from the bed, the side piece may have a slight bend.
 This will be fixed with the bottom body structure attachment.

 ### Step 2: Insert Helicoils
 ![image](https://user-images.githubusercontent.com/84528674/119172351-d5eb5400-ba33-11eb-8583-ee55651220d8.png)